psychemedia/storytelling-notes/time.md

 acknowledge that there might equally be temporal asymmetry; that is, because there are competing, overlapping cycles of time that confront the reader in the different periodical cycles in the nineteenth century, the result could as easily be confusion as cohesion.
-Innes Shand’s uncertainty about the hurried, multitudinous periodicities suggests that one could be out of sync, rather than always in sync.
+Innes Shand's uncertainty about the hurried, multitudinous periodicities suggests that one could be out of sync, rather than always in sync.
 So while there is a repetition of cycles, a regularity to the press in one sense that could lead to a synchronic social experience, there is no single cycle, no single motion which somehow contains it all.
 Magazine Day, that much anticipated moment when the monthly magazines were published all at once, was one way of organizing time—it was one ritual of media time, as Brake indicates;